 A background check (including a criminal records check) must be completed satisfactorily.
-Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.
+Failure to satisfactorily complete the background check may affect the status of candidates who apply for the position.

 The person holding this position may be considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.